ERS-HCL/py-container/README.md

 In this repo

-- Rest App Using Flash Python Framework
+- Rest App Using Flask Python Framework
 - Dockerfile for above
 - Make targets for build/run/publish/ing the above
 - Helm charts for the app